loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 By default Loki4j uses `JsonEncoder` that converts log batches into JSON format specified by Loki API.
 This encoder does not use any extra libs for JSON generation.

-If you want to use `ProtobufEncoder`, you need to add Protobuf-related dependencies to your project:
+If you want to use `ProtobufEncoder`, you need to add the following dependency to your project:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->